Summer 2020 Sale

-The digital copy is now available at a 40% discount for $8.40 - go to the shop tab to purchase and download both volumes . . . . . .
+The digital copy is now available for $6.00 (two volume) - go to the shop tab to purchase and download both volumes . . . . . .

 Stumbling Blocks and Stepping-Stones is about the long overdue need for an honest dialogue, one that must be allowed, encouraged, and fostered.
 This book serves as a great resource for studying the complex issues and provides ideas and possibilities theologically and socially.